MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingPolicy.md

 ```

 ### -AllowUserToJoinExternalMeeting
-Determines whether the user is allowed to join external meeting.
+Determines whether the user is allowed to join external meetings.

 Possible values are:
 - Anyone